CanAISolutions/canai-cursor-codex-v6.1.4/docs/cx-evolution-queue.md

 - Developers use this file to align code branches.
 - Cursor copilots use it to preload relevant logic during prompt-assisted dev.

-> If you’re working on any output, refinement, feedback, lifecycle, or spark logic — check this file first.
+> If you're working on any output, refinement, feedback, lifecycle, or spark logic — check this file first.